30 Jun 2021

 Studies in animal models are essential for fundamental knowledge and medically relevant developments.
 Although more and more research is helping to replace animal experiments or to reduce the number of animals involved, a complete replacement of animal experiments is not yet foreseeable.
 These experiments are still essential to gain knowledge and to develop new therapeutic approaches and methods.
 Here, our employees tell you why animal research is still necessary and what they pay particular attention to when caring for and working with animals.

-David Poeppel and Jovana Maksic (Foto Credit: ESI)
+David Poeppel and Hermann Cuntz (Foto Credit: ESI)

-David Poeppel and Jovana Maksic (Foto Credit: ESI)
+David Poeppel and Hermann Cuntz (Foto Credit: ESI)

 David Poeppel, managing director: “Responsible and thoughtfully performed animal research is foundational for a deeper understanding of basic and clinical phenomena, including for those of us who do not work on animal studies.“